csctwx/angularSeoDockerHeroku/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.

+Run `ng add @nguniversal/express-engine` to install the necessary prerequisites and add new files to support the server-side rendering.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Product server
+Run `npm run build:ssr && npm run serve:ssr` for a universal deploying product server.

 ## Code scaffolding